 Templates in Blazor AutoComplete Component

-The AutoComplete has been provided with several options to customize each list items, group title, header, and footer elements.
+The AutoComplete provides multiple template options to customize each list item, group header, header, footer, and empty/error states in the popup.

 Item template

-The content of each list item within the AutoComplete can be customized with the help of ItemTemplate property.
+The content of each list item within the AutoComplete can be customized using the ItemTemplate property.

 In the following sample, each list item is split into two columns to display relevant data.